-#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.1.5 DCID & parallel distribution process description GS1 December 2020
+#of gap Description Addressee/SDO Expected timeline/ needed by Status 6.1.5 DCID & parallel distribution process description GS1 December 2021 Work in progress.

 6.2 Regulation and authorisation

 This domain involves mainly the NCAs as well as the EMA and their interactions with other domains as depicted in Chapter 1.4.